The eG Real User Monitor FAQ

 Currently, we do not support cluster collectors.
 This means that a single web site can be managed only by a single collector.

-3. How much data can the eG RUM collector store in the flat files?
+How much data can the eG RUM collector store in memory?

-By default, for every web site/web application it monitors, the RUM collector can hold a maximum of 30000 lines of data per measurement period, in the flat files.
-This limit is however, colnfigurable.
+By default, for every web site/web application it monitors, the RUM collector can hold a maximum of 30000 lines of data per measurement period.
+This limit is however, configurable.
 To configure the limit, do the following:

-4. How often are the flat files cleaned up?
+How often are the metrics stored in collector's memory cleaned up?

-As and when the agent requests the collector for measures, the data will be sent to agent and it will be cleaned up immediately from the flat files.
-If for some reason, the agent is unable to communicate with the collector, the collector will continue to store the metrics received from the browsers in the flat files, until the maxAllowedLinesPerSite configuration is reached.
-Beyond this point, the collector will discard the metrics, so as to ensure the flat file does not grow uncontrollably.
+As and when the agent requests the collector for measures, the data will be sent to agent and it will be cleaned up immediately from memory.
+If for some reason, the agent is unable to communicate with the collector, the collector will continue to store the metrics received from the browsers in memory, until the maxAllowedLinesPerSite configuration is reached.
+Beyond this point, the collector will discard the metrics, so as to ensure that the memory usage does not grow uncontrollably.

 Whenever the eG agent polls the eG RUM collector for metrics, the collector sends the metrics to the eG agent via HTTP/HTTPS.